Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables: Quantile cross-spectral analysis of stock market returns: A route to more accurate risk measures?

-While asymmetry is commonly found by researchers, we document frequency dependent asymmetry in the joint distribution of stock market returns.
-In case this behavior would be common across larger classes of assets, our results may have large implications for one of the cornerstones of asset pricing theory assuming normal distribution of returns.
-It leads us to the call for more general models, and more importantly to the need of restating the asset pricing theory in a way that allows to distinguish between short run and long run behavior of investors.
+To summarise the result of our empirical analysis: while asymmetry is commonly found by researchers, we document frequency dependent asymmetry of stock market returns (i.\,e., asymmetry with respect to cycles in the joint distribution).
+In case this behaviour would be common across larger classes of assets, our results may have large implications for one of the cornerstones of asset pricing theory assuming normal distribution of returns.
+It leads us to the call for more general models, and more importantly to the need of restating the asset pricing theory in a way that allows to distinguish between short run and long run behaviour of investors.

-Our results are also crucial for systemic risk measurement, as an investor wishing to optimize a portfolio should focus on stocks which will not be connected at lower quantiles, in a situation of distress, but will be connected at upper quantiles, in a situation of market upturns in a given investment period.
-We document behavior which is not favorable to such an investor using traditional pricing theories, as we show that broad stock market returns contain a common factor more frequently during downturns than during upturns.
+Our results are also crucial for systemic risk measurement, as an investor wishing to optimise a portfolio should focus on stocks which will not be connected at lower quantiles, in a situation of distress, but will be connected at upper quantiles, in a situation of market upturns in a given investment period.
+We document behaviour which is not favourable to such an investor using traditional pricing theories, as we show that broad stock market returns contain a common factor more frequently during downturns than during upturns.
 This suggests that the portfolio at hand might be much riskier than it were implied by common measures.
 Further, our results suggest that this effect becomes even worse for long-run investors.

 An important feature of our quantile cross-spectral measures is that they enable us to measure dependence also between $\tau_1 \ne \tau_2$ quantiles of the joint distribution.
-In Figure \ref{fig:emp1} we document that the dependence between the $0.05|0.95$ quantiles of the return distribution is not very strong.
-Generally speaking, no dependence can be seen between large negative returns of the stock market, and large positive returns of the portfolio under study.
-This analysis may be much more interesting in case of dependence between individual assets, where negative news may have strong opposite impact on the assets under study.
+In the central panel of Figure \ref{fig:emp} we document that the dependence between the $0.05|0.95$ quantiles of the return distribution is not very strong.
+Generally speaking, no intense dependence can be seen between large negative returns of the stock market, and large positive returns of the portfolio under study.
+This kind of analysis may be even more interesting in the case where dependence between individual assets is studied.
+There, negative news may have strong opposite impact on the assets under study.